 Fig 1.
 The principle of magnetic beads for nucleic acid isolation.

-At GE Healthcare, our genomics experts aim to support you in all your workflows.
+At Cytiva, our genomics experts aim to support you in all your workflows.
 Review our magnetic bead product range or check out our other genomics blogs to find out more about optimizing your workflows.
-For support in any aspect of your application, contact our Scientific Support team or your local GE Healthcare representative.
+For support in any aspect of your application, contact our Scientific Support team or your local Cytiva representative.